SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 > **💡 Note**<br>
 > - See examples of internal table declarations using the table keys mentioned above in the following section.
-> - See an example that uses secondary table keys [below](#improving-read-performance-with-secondary-table-keys).
+> - See more information and examples that focus on table access using keys and index below.

 </details>